khalv/mdl-exporter/README.md

 ![Sequence Editor](https://raw.githubusercontent.com/khalv/mdl-exporter/master/images/Sequence%20Editor.jpg)

 #### Global Sequences
 Adding a "Cycles" modifier to an f-curve will create a global sequence around it.
 Global sequences always start from frame 0.
-Only the first channel (X for scale/rotation/translation, R for RGB color) is checked for a modifier.
+It is enough that one of the f-curves in a group has a modifier for a global sequence to be created.

 ### Billboarding
 Bones, lights and attachment points all support billboarding.
 A billboarding settings panel will automatically appear in the "object" properties tab when a relevant object is selected.
 You can constrain billboarding to a certain axis by checking the "Billboard Lock X/Y/Z" checkboxes respectively.